eklitzke/ptrace-syscall/README.md

 GCC, Clang, or MSVC++, but presumably they use a lot of magic and weird instrinsics to make TLS work super fast.
-However, when Python was written in the 90s not all compilers supported TLS or supported it well, and therefore Python doesn't use any of the native TLS implementations.
-The version implemented by python uses some magical code in `Python/pystate.c` which is ultimately called by `Py_Initialize()` and `Py_Finalize()` (which are called by all threads).
+However, when Python was written in the 90s not all compilers supported TLS or supported it well, and therefore Python doesn't use any of the native compiler-provided TLS implementations.
+The version implemented by Python uses some magical code in `Python/pystate.c` which is ultimately called by `Py_Initialize()` and `Py_Finalize()` (which are called during the paths that create and destroy Python threads).
 It works by basically ensuring that these methods alter a variable called `autoTLSkey` via some magic in `Python/thread.c`.
 Writing your own TLS implementation in the 90s might have been reasonable, but is sort of crazy now.
-There are a bunch of weird Python C anachronisms like this I've found that I'd like to write about in a blog post at some point.
+There are a bunch of weird Python C anachronisms like this (ahem, Python memory management code) I've found that I'd like to write about in a blog post at some point.

 P.P.S.
 From the perspective of a tracer you can detect between the two states by